oddkiva/sara/doc/sphinx/source/geometry/ellipse_intersection.rst

-.. _chap-ellipse-intersection:
+.. _sec-ellipse-intersection:

 Ellipse Intersections
 *********************

-This section explains the implementation of ellipse intersections in **Sara**.
+This section details the implementation of ellipse intersections in **Sara**.
-This section is extracted from my thesis :cite:Ok:2013:phdthesis and has been retouched a bit.
+This section is extracted from the appendix of my thesis :cite:`Ok:2013:phdthesis` and has been retouched a bit.

 :cite:`Eberly` provides a comprehensive study on the computation of ellipses intersection, namely the computation of its area and its intersection points.